thibault-martinez/protocol-rfcs/text/0005-white-flag/0005-white-flag.md

 ```
 // ledger is the global ledger state
-// newMilestone is a bundle containing the new milestone transactions
+// new_milestone is a bundle containing the new milestone transactions
 UpdateLedgerState(ledger, new_milestone) {

     let seen_bundles = an empty stack